TheSkyentist/GELATO/README.md

 **What are the units?**

-*RegiondWidths and LineDataWidths are quoted velocity space and are given in km/s.
-The units in plotting can be changed in the Plotting.py file.*
+*ContinuumRegion and LineRegion are quoted velocity space and are given in km/s.
+The units in plotting can be changed in the Plotting.py fiile.*

 **Do you mean velocity offsets, not redshifts?**